Contents of this page:

 If you have any interesting amateur radio related pictures, stories, QSL cards, etc. that could be included on this site, please email to [email protected]

-Mini Ham Cram – Date to be rescheduled
+Mini Ham Cram – Saturday 29th August

 Prior to this event, members will have been working through the study material with the canditates.
 The aim of the day is to pair the candidate with a knowledgeable person to work through topics that were found to be more difficult.
 The exam will be provided in the afternoon.